wildlife-dynamics/ecoscope-workflows/README.md

 packages.
 This choice was made to align dependencies management in the `examples` with the way in which released workflows manage dependencies.
 The trade-off for this "realism" is an additional step in the development process; namely, re-building the local "release" if new changes from `src/` are required for testing the example workflows.
+This is done automatically in the CI testing of the examples, so you can be confident that the CI is always being run with the latest changes.

 > **Note**: Pixi tasks support [caching](https://pixi.sh/latest/features/advanced_tasks/#caching),
-and we currently do use caching to attempt to avoid unecessary re-builds of the local `src/` releases.
+and we currently do use caching to attempt to avoid unecessary re-builds of the local `src/` releases (in the context of local development, _not_ CI).
 However, please be aware that tuning this logic remains a work-in-progress and further work needs to be done to ensure that these cached builds are being re-built at the appropriate times.